-Unfortunately, we've noticed there are many misconceptions out there in the world of oscillator frequency stability.
-More specifically, there tends to be a lot of FAQs regarding the different types of oscillator stability including...
+Unfortunately, we've noticed there are many misconceptions out there in the world of crystal oscillator stability.
+More specifically, there tends to be a lot of FAQs regarding the different types of stability issues including...

 - Frequency vs. Temperature Stability